tinycocopo/tinycocopo/README.md

 - 👋 Hi, I’m @tinycocopo
-- 👀 I’m interested in React, TinyMCE, and Rich Text Editors
+- 👀 I’m interested in TinyMCE and Rich Text Editors
 - 🌱 I’m currently learning all about React
-- 💞️ I’m looking to collaborate on great technical content marketing
+- 💞️ I’m always looking to collaborate on great technical content marketing
 - 😄 Pronouns: she/her and they/them
 - ⚡ Fun fact: I have two dogs and a cat, and I am a published poet!